Rob23oba/i-wanna-lockpick-tas/README.md

 Comments can be initiated using `#` and go until the end of the line.

+If you want to run multiple things simultaneously, you can use parentheses ("(...)").
+Everything within parentheses will be run in parallel, i.e. it doesn't wait until the stuff inside the parentheses is done.

 But most importantly: use `$` followed by the name of a TAS to "insert" it at the current position.

 ### Examples: